A growing London needs BRT

-BRT is part of an overall 35 per cent increase in bus service hours across the city’s entire system – which means more buses, in more places, more often.
-The most important element of a BRT system that improves frequency and reliability and saves time is dedicated lanes.
-If we simply add more regular buses to the road, those buses would still be mixed with regular traffic, and would experience delays from congestion.
-With BRT, riders can count on buses coming every 5 and 10 minutes along 38 stops throughout the north/east and south/west corridors, and will enjoy more frequent service from existing local LTC feeder routes in their neighbourhoods.
+BRT is part of an overall 35 per cent increase in bus service hours – meaning more buses, in more places, more often.
+Instead of just adding more regular buses to the roads, BRT buses will travel in dedicated lanes, avoiding congested roads and offering frequent, reliable service.
+Riders can count on BRT buses coming every 5 and 10 minutes and more frequent service from existing local bus routes.

-Over the past year, the BRT project team has held hundreds of hours of consultation in meetings, stakeholder sessions, and public workshops.
+In the past year, the BRT team has held hundreds of hours of consultation through stakeholder sessions and public workshops.
 But consultation with Londoners on rapid transit has been ongoing for nearly a decade, through some of the city’s largest-ever public engagement exercises, including SmartMoves 2030, the London Plan and the Rapid Transit Master Plan.
-Before landing on BRT as a vision to meet London’s transit needs, City, staff and Councillors consulted with thousands of citizens, businesses, and neighbourhood groups during those planning processes – and that will continue through design and implementation of the BRT system.
+By engaging thousands of local citizens and businesses, these exercises laid the groundwork for BRT as part of the vision to meet our city’s unique transit needs.

-BRT doesn’t just add dedicated bus lanes.
-With the improved road design and smart traffic signals that will be paid for through the BRT project, everyone will have a better commute -- transit riders, cyclists, pedestrians and vehicle drivers alike.
-It will repair and revitalize the full road width surface including general traffic lanes, sidewalks and streetscaping, and it will do this with other levels of government contributing 74 cents on the dollar.
-The majority of the BRT corridors are overdue for reconstruction, and without BRT, the cost of those road improvements would be fully funded by local tax dollars.
+BRT doesn’t just add bus lanes.
+With improved road design and smart traffic signals funded by the project, everyone will have a better commute – transit riders, cyclists and drivers alike.
+And BRT will repair and revitalize our roads, sidewalks and streetscaping with other levels of government contributing 74 cents on the dollar – work that would otherwise be fully funded by local tax dollars.

-London’s BRT plan has one of the lowest costs per kilometre and one of the best returns on investment of any rapid transit project in the province.
+Our BRT plan has one of the lowest costs per kilometre and best returns on investment of any rapid transit project in the province.
 The total capital investment in London’s BRT plan is $500 million, with the City’s share set at $130 million.
-What’s more, the project includes a 50% contingency budget built in to protect against cost overruns, not to mention that the construction of BRT will defer many major, necessary road expansion projects, helping to keep development charges down and housing in London affordable.
+And BRT construction will help the City defer many major, necessary road expansion projects – keeping development charges down and housing affordable.

-Once BRT is operating, it will bring more customers to more businesses, more frequently and more reliably.
+Once BRT is running, it will bring more customers to more businesses, more frequently and more reliably.
 More shopping.
 More dining.
 More tickets sold.
-More people in seats.
 More money in tills.
-In addition, the construction alone will provide more than 4,000 person-years of jobs, and more than $270 million in wages for Londoners.
-Already, Kitchener-Waterloo’s rapid transit system has attracted about $3 billion in investment, before it has even begun service.
+In addition, the construction alone will provide more than 4,000 person-years of jobs, and $270 million in wages for Londoners.

-Carrying thousands more transit riders in dedicated bus lanes, BRT will improve our air quality and lower greenhouse gas emissions, helping to reduce the threat of climate change which is already affecting the health of our urban forest.
-Cars are our city’s greatest source of greenhouse gas, estimated by ReForest London to be two times that of industry.
-And rapid transit will balance how our city grows, promoting inward and upward development along with outward growth, which has been responsible for the loss of over 230,000 London trees in the last 10 years.
+Carrying thousands more transit riders in dedicated bus lanes, BRT will improve our air quality and lower greenhouse gas emissions, helping reduce the threat of climate change.
+And rapid transit will balance how our city grows, promoting inward and upward development along with outward growth.